 Innovation

 Bayesian hierarchical modeling is groundbreaking in EMR-based prediction, and particularly suited for joint hierarchical modeling.
 With their inherent flexibility and robustness 35;36, Bayesian hierarchical models may outperform classical models for EMR-based prediction owing to the integration of additional information through "partial pooling" 37 and the imputation of incomplete records from auxiliary data.
-Thomas Bayes formulated the Bayes theorem already in 1763 as an alternative statistical model 38.
-With a well developed theory, Bayesian methods are only novel in so far as they were rarely used in medical research until computers and Markov Chain
+After computers and Markov Chain

-Monte Carlo algorithms became widely available in the 1990s, leading to an expansion of applied Bayesian work 39;40, more recently also EMR-based prediction 41;42;43 and Big Data 44, but we are unaware of any Bayesian hierarchical prediction model based on large EMRs.
-Past constraints in computational implementation have largely been overcome, except for very large dense data sets like EMRs.
+Monte Carlo algorithms became widely available in the 1990s, applied Bayesian work expanded into 39;40 more recently EMR-based prediction 41;42;43 and Big Data 44.
+However, there are no Bayesian hierarchical prediction model based on large EMRs.

 A brief introduction to Bayesian inference and its computational implementation.
 According to Bayes’ Theorem, shown in Figure 4, prior information P (A) is combined with new data P (B), (known as the likelihood) to yield an updated estimate for the probability of a hypothesis P (A) given the data P (B), called the posterior dis-